pjbriggs/CRAFT-GP-galaxy/README.rst

  * Source code for the R dependencies can change URLs as newer versions are released, breaking the build.
- * The ``annotate_credible_snps`` tool needs the GRCh38 core cache data from Ensembl but for now this needs to be added manually.
  * VEP version 84 requires access to port 3337 to reach ``ensembldb.ensembl.org`` (using the options ``--host=130.88.97.228 --port=3337`` when calling VEP).
 It may be